RoscoeEH/Emacs-Config/README.md

 (load "<path to init.el>")
 ```

+The image on the start page is also here stored in the repo.

 ## Packages
-I use the following packages:
-- company-mode - Autocompletion
+- company-mode (dabbrev backend) - Autocompletion
 - vterm - Terminal emulator
 - magit - Git interface
 - evil-mode - Vim keybindings